Binary Neutron Stars from the Moon: Early Warnings and Precision Science for the Artemis Era: Results

 Identifying an EM counterpart requires a significant early warning alert, accompanied by an accurate understanding of the source's sky localization.
 To obtain detection rates for Lunar configurations, we follow the methods used in Pandey et al. ~\citep{Pandey:2024mlo}, and distribute a population of neutron star binaries across the Universe with the component masses $m_{1}$, $m_{2}$ $\in$ U[1,2.2]$M_{\odot}$, component spin magnitudes $a_{1},a_{2}$ $\in$ U[0,0.1].
 The orientation of the binary is chosen such that cos($\iota$) $\in$ U[-1,1] and $\psi$ $\in$ U[0,2$\pi$].
 The sky location of the binary is chosen such that RA $\in$ U[0,2$\pi$] and cos(DEC) $\in$ U[-1,1].
 The redshift distribution is populated till z=0.5, and follows the Madau-Dickinson star formation rate~\citep{Madau:2014bja} and a local merger rate of $\dot{n}$(0) = 320 Gpc$^{-3}$yr$^{-1}$ is assumed.
 The luminosity distance is computed from the redshift assuming the Planck18 cosmology in \texttt{Astropy}. $\phi_{c}$ is fixed at 0.
 We then use \texttt{GWFish} to compute SNR and sky localization errors for the populated sources.

 In Table~\ref{tab:EW_skyloc}, we show annual detection rates for select detector configurations with different early warning alert times.
-We see that the Lunar detectors alone can detect tens of mergers with a 1-day early warning alert. \texttt{Lunar-SUS} sees about 100 binaries that have sky localization area under 10 deg$^{2}$. \texttt{Lunar-SEI} on the other hand, always sees the same number of $\sim$20 mergers that are well localized due to its distance reach. \texttt{HLA} does not see any mergers with even a 10-minute early warning alert.
+We see that the Lunar detectors alone can detect tens of mergers with a 1-day early warning alert. \texttt{Lunar-SUS} sees about 100 binaries that have sky localization area under 10 deg$^{2}$. \texttt{Lunar-SEI} on the other hand, always sees the same number of $\sim$20 mergers that are well localized due to its distance reach. {At 1 day before merger, \texttt{LILA-Horizon} sees a comparable number of sources to \texttt{Lunar-SEI}, but as the early warning time gets closer to merger the detection rate increases significantly.} \texttt{HLA} does not see any mergers with even a 10-minute early warning alert.
 3G detectors (\texttt{ET+CE40+L}) also do not provide a 1 day early warning alert with a good sky localization for any BNS mergers.
 But they do see a few mergers that are localized with less than 1 deg$^{2}$ accuracy about 1 hour before merger.
 This number increases as the early warning alert time reduces to 10 minutes.
 Hence, Lunar detectors uniquely deliver \textit{hundreds of well-localized events} annually; Earth-only detectors cannot.